BokaiZhu/microbiomeFISH/README.md

 ## Probe designing

+### Part 1 arb
 Here we will showcase a probe designing scenario, where we want to design a probe that targets the genus Staphylococcus in the context of human microbiome containing samples.
-We can input the Genus.fasta file into ARB:
+We can input the **Genus.fasta** file into ARB:

 <p align="center"><img width=40%% src="https://github.com/BokaiZhu/microbiomeFISH/blob/master/media/input_arb.png"></p>